auraoupa/perf-pangeo-deployments/README.md

 </table>

 ***There is a 20% improvment of performance when asking for 20 nodes instead of 1 node, the number of cores and memory available being the same.
 The increase of number of workers does not change significantly the performance.***

+So, lastly I want to have the best results by asking all the cores and memory of 10 nodes, testing the different type of nodes.

+The results are :

   - [CINES](https://www.cines.fr/) supercomputer [occigen](https://www.cines.fr/calcul/materiels/occigen/)